Jonny Vang

-Jonny Vang is a Norwegian film from 2003.
-It was directed by Jens Lien after a script by Ståle Stein Berg.
-The music was composed by the band Calexico.
-The plot is a drama-comedy from the Norwegian countryside, where the protagonist Jonny Vang is frustrated in his efforts to prosper as a breeder of earthworms.
-The film was reasonably well received by critics, and was awarded an Amanda Award for "Best Actor" in 2003.
+Jonny Vang is a 2003 Norwegian film, directed by Jens Lien from a screenplay by Ståle Stein Berg.
+The film is a comedy-drama set in the Norwegian countryside and follows Jonny Vang, who struggles to succeed as a breeder of earthworms.
+The film was generally well received by critics and won the Amanda Award for "Best Actor" in 2003.

 Plot

 Jonny Vang (Aksel Hennie) lives on the Norwegian countryside, where he is trying to establish a business breeding earthworms.
 His ambitions to expand are thwarted by the bank manager (Trond Brænne), who will not lend him the necessary money.
 He lives with his mother Brita (Marit Andreassen) and her difficult friend Odvar (Bjørn Sundquist).
 On top of all of this, he is also carrying out an affair with Tuva (Laila Goody) – the wife of his best friend Magnus (Fridtjov Såheim).
 Things get even worse when an unknown assailant knocks him over the head with a shovel.